On the computability of conditional probability: Noncomputable Almost-Continuous Conditional Distributions

 For each $k \ge 0$, define the random variable

 By simulating $M_{\rv N}$ for $k$ steps, we can decide whether $h(\rv N)$ is less than, equal to, or greater than $k$.
-Therefore the random variables $\{\rv D_k\}_{k\ge0}$ are computable, uniformly in $k$.
-We now show that, with probability one, $\{\rv D_k\}_{k\ge0}$ is the binary expansion of $\rv X$, thus showing that $\rv X$ is itself a computable random variable.
+Therefore the random variables $\{\rv D_k\}_{k\ge0}$ are $\Pr$-almost computable, uniformly in $k$.
+We now show that, with probability one, $\{\rv D_k\}_{k\ge0}$ is the binary expansion of $\rv X$, thus demonstrating that $\rv X$ is itself a $\Pr$-almost computable random variable.